 Dr Martin Power BA., PhD., PGCert Teaching & Learning

-A lecturer with the Discipline of Health Promotion and co-ordinator on the BA Social Care, NUI Galway, Martin pursed his undergraduate and doctoral degrees at NUI Galway.
+A lecturer with the Discipline of Health Promotion and Deputy Diriector of the BA (Hons) Social Care, NUI Galway, Martin pursed his undergraduate and doctoral degrees at NUI Galway.
 Prior to joining the Discipline of Health Promotion, Martin held posts both with IT Carlow and the Adult and Continuing Education Centre, NUI Galway.

 Martin’s research interests are broad and include social care theory and practice, workforce development,